Goals and Objectives

 Goal 5 Funding - Continue to seek funding from appropriate sources to assist with all departmental activities.

-- 5.2 Continue to seek external and internal grants to support research and curricular efforts as appropriate.
+5.2 Continue to seek external and internal grants to support research and curricular

-- 5.4 Continue to seek appropriate equipment, supplies and financial donations from industry.
-Also work with the TTU Foundation office personnel and other sources from both within and outside the university to seek contributions.
+5.4 Continue to seek appropriate equipment, supplies and financial donations from industry.
+Also work with the Tech Foundation office personnel and other sources from both within and outside the university to seek contributions.